-The College's 65-acre campus is located less than half a mile east of the center of town.
+The College's is located less than half a mile east of the center of town.
 The College also owns, maintains, and utilizes a farm adjacent to campus to enhance and support the agriculture program and other related departments.

 The main campus features 80 contiguous acres as the central location for most academic, residential, administrative and athletic facilities and another 1,248 acres of farmland associated with the College's academic program in agriculture.
 The main campus includes 12 academic buildings, eight residential facilities and seven other buildings for administration, student life, maintenance and other uses.